Administrative divisions of Virginia: Magisterial districts, election districts, and wards

 Magisterial districts, election districts, and wards are minor civil divisions established for elections, administrative functions, or both.
 They are not separate units of local government.

 Boroughs

 Under Code of Virginia § 15.2-3534, when multiple local governments consolidate to form a consolidated city, the consolidated city may be divided into geographical subdivisions called "boroughs", which may be the same as the existing (i) cities, (ii) counties, or (iii) portions of such counties.
 Those boroughs are not separate local governments.

 For example, Chesapeake is divided into six boroughs, one corresponding to the former city of South Norfolk and one corresponding to each of the five magisterial districts of the former Norfolk County.
 Suffolk is divided into seven boroughs, one corresponding to the former city of Suffolk and one corresponding to each of the six magisterial districts of the former Nansemond County.
 In Virginia Beach, the seven boroughs were abolished effective July 1, 1998.

+Villages

+In Virginia, villages are defined as tracts of land with fixed boundaries for the purpose of preventing the free roaming of animals.
+Villages are defined as having at least 300 residents and are established by petition to the circuit court of the county in which they are located.